cibele-as/cibele-as.github.io/_posts/2020-05-02-billings-alarms-aws-using-terraform.md

 Is this post we are going to create a process to keep track of our billings in AWS by defining a threshold in the account level as well as by services level and also creating an integration with Slack since I have seen that people prefer slack rather than email, for that, we are going to use [Terraform](https://www.terraform.io/) and the [Email Slack App](https://slack.com/apps/A0F81496D-email) integration to send alarms from our account to a specific channel in Slack.

+## Prerequisites

+This guide assumes some basic familiarity with the usual Terraform init, plan and apply workflow.
+It also assumes that you have your terraform and AWS CLI properly configured.

 ## Implementation Scenario